 M.V.
-Lee Badgett, Research Director
+Lee Badgett, Williams Distinguished Scholar

 Prof. Badgett’s policy-related work includes testifying as an expert witness in legislative matters and litigation, analyzing public policies, consulting with regulatory bodies, briefing policymakers, writing op-ed pieces, speaking with journalists, and advising businesses.
 In 2010 she was an expert witness in the Perry v.
 Schwarzenegger trial on the constitutionality of Proposition 8.